 • Professional indemnity covers legal defence costs and any compensation awarded

-• Legal defence alone can cost $15,000 - $60,000+ even if the claim is ultimately unsuccessful
+• Legal defence alone can cost $15,000 to $60,000 even if the claim does not succeed

-• Without insurance, you would personally bear these costs and potentially lose your business
+• Without insurance you would personally bear these costs and potentially lose your business

-Client Slips on Oil Spill in Your Studio
+Client Slips on Oil Spill in Studio

-• Without insurance, you would be personally liable for all costs beyond what workers compensation covers
+• Without insurance you would be personally liable for all costs

-Allergic Reaction to Massage Oil
+Severe Allergic Reaction to Massage Oil

-• Medical treatment for severe allergic reactions, dermatology consultations, and consequential loss can result in claims of $10,000 - $50,000+
+• Medical treatment for severe allergic reactions can generate claims of $10,000 to $50,000 or more

 Insurance Tips for Massage Therapy Practices

-Practical tips to help you get the right cover at a fair price.
+Practical guidance to help you secure the right cover at a fair price.

 1